Although it may not be marketed as such, creatine is a popular fitness supplement often used as a pre workout.

 Benefits

-Lastly, the ingredients in pre-workout supplements will differ in their potential benefits compared to creatine supplements.
+The ingredients in pre-workout supplements will differ in their potential benefits compared to creatine supplements.

-For example, creatine is a helpful pre-workout supplement because it can boost ATP levels in your muscles for improved performance.
-Ingredients commonly found in pre-workout supplements, such as caffeine, work by boosting energy levels to increase strength, endurance, and power [7].
+For example, creatine is a helpful pre-workout supplement because it can boost adenosine triphosphate levels in your muscles for improved performance.
+Creatine supplements directly increase creatine stores in the body, while pre workout doesn't have this specific niche.

 Other ingredients such as specific non-essential amino acids like beta-alanine, can elevate carnosine production in the muscles which can help break down glucose for fuel during high-intensity exercise and reduce acid levels which reduces fatigue post-workout [8].